dougfaust/diarized_text_summarizer/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This library provides tools to do "extractive" and "abstractive" text summarization.
-The primary goal is a single workflow that allows large amounts of tagged and diarized text such as
+The primary goal is a single workflow that allows summarization large amounts of tagged and diarized text such as

 * email and social media threads
 * transcripts with multiple speakers
 * A/V scripts
 * chat logs

-to be parsed into single, coherent, summary.
+to be parsed into single, coherent, document.

 Adapting this to a new purpose simply requires changing extracted text size to be compatable with token limits and changing the parsing or regex to accomodate the thread headers used in the diarized text.